 The extended explanation is limited to L and XL form factors (desktop, large tablets) due to its complexity and type of use.

 Explanation indicators are partially adaptive due to the two possible display styles (default and extended).
 The default style is the mandatory format.
 The extended style is optional for cases where decision criteria are available or beneficial for the user.
 If the information for the extended display is missing, or there is insufficient screen real estate, revert back to the default state.

 For more information about responsiveness, see Multi-Device Support.

-Before you start with your design, conduct research to figure out the answers to the following questions:
+Before you start with your design, conduct research to figure out the answers to the questions below.